Skip to content

 import std.stdio : writeln;

-import sparkles.core_cli.term_style : stylizedTextBuilder;
+import sparkles.base.term_style : stylizedTextBuilder;

 void main()